shielsr/assignment-03/brainstorming.md

 4. As a promoter, I want the sale to stop when tickets run out, so I don't sell too many tickets.

 .
 As a promoter, I want to be able to toggle 'dynamic pricing', so the price of tickets will increase when quantities run low.

+Customer:
 .
+As a customer, I want to search for artists I like, to see when and where their next gigs are.
+.
+As a customer, I want to see when the ticket sale begins so I can be ready at a specific date and time.
+.
 As a customer, I want to buy tickets so I can attend gigs.
-.
-As a customer, I want to search for artists I like, to see when and where their next gigs are.
 .
 As a customer, I want to see the final ticket price, so I know how much I will be paying

 # Nouns/entities